Report on NIH Collaborations with Other HHS Agencies

 Erica Grant at Erica.Grant@nih.gov

 Today, more than ever, the National Institutes of Health's (NIH) Institutes, Centers, and Offices (ICOs) are working together in new ways and leveraging their unique strengths and resources.
-Trans-NIH collaborative activities can be found in all disease areas and across basic, translational, and clinical research.
+NIH-wide collaborations can be found in all disease areas and across basic, translational, and clinical research.
 These activities represent unique opportunities to build on the scientific expertise, sophisticated technologies, infrastructure, and knowledge base of individual ICOs and to apply this wealth of information to addressing a wide range of diseases and health conditions.
-Trans-NIH collaborations provide multi-disciplinary and multi-faceted approaches to critical scientific questions and lead to special initiatives and innovative programs for the discovery, development, and testing of strategies to diagnose, prevent, and treat a wide range of health conditions.
-They also permit the leveraging of crucial resources to ensure precious research dollars are used effectively and efficiently in improving the public health of all Americans.
+NIH-wide collaborations provide multi-disciplinary and multi-faceted approaches to critical scientific questions and lead to special initiatives and innovative programs for the discovery, development, and testing of strategies to diagnose, prevent, and treat a wide range of health conditions.
+Moreover, they enable NIH to leverage crucial resources to ensure precious research dollars are used effectively and efficiently in improving the public health of all Americans.

-in accordance with the Public Health Service Act, as amended by the 21st Century Cures Act, the FY 2017-2018 report summarizes the funds the NIH applied toward trans-NIH research collaborations in those fiscal years.
+In accordance with the Public Health Service Act, as amended by the 21st Century Cures Act, the FY 2019-2021 report summarizes the amounts of funding NIH applied toward inter-institute/center research collaborations in those fiscal years.
 Please click here to view previous reports.